On the job while fasting during Ramadan

 He and his band of 30 fellow riders meet up at different mosques to break their fasts daily after they coordinate their schedules.
 “There are 160 or more mosques in Singapore and we have 30 days, so we get to visit 30 mosques during Ramadan,” he adds.

 Favorite meal for iftar: Whatever the mosque serves.
-Or else, after-work burgers and deng deng at Geylang.
+Or else, after-work burgers and dendeng at Geylang.

 Siti Nuraini Osman, 27, kindergarten teacher